hallazie/cv_toy/saliency/fastsal/torch/tex/manuscript.md

 ### Model Structure

+To achieve smaller model, multiple tricks are proposed recent years, such as pruning, distilling, etc. As stated in [rethinking pruning], training from sratch usually outperform pruning to the same size.
+So we design a compact model and train it from scratch.
+The principle of designing is to get as smaller as possible while preserve comparable performance.

-model structure: shallower, slimer, use depth-wise seperable conv to reduce gflops.
+model structure: slimer, use depth-wise seperable conv to reduce gflops.

 the model consists of 2 3x3 conv layers, 13 inverted residual modules followed by 1 1x1 channel reduction conv layer.
 The model use depth seperable conv layers to reduce connection between two conv layers, while keep the channel width.